dylanesque/Cheatsheets/css.md

 "Margin is like putting glue on something before you’ve decided what to stick it to, or if it should be stuck to anything."

-- Margin collapse doesn't work in flexbox layouts.
+- Margin collapse doesn't work in Flexbox layouts.

 # calc